-The UK government has proposed new (EPC) energy performance certification regulations that would change the minimum energy efficiency standards for rentals, from an E to C. These changes could take effect as early as 2025 and will impact all residential lettings of property in England and Wales.
+The UK government has proposed new (EPC) energy performance certification regulations, which could impact all residential lettings of property in England and Wales.

-Currently, the minimum energy efficiency standard for a rental is an E rating for your EPC.
-The proposal is to improve energy efficiency for all homes around the country, reduce carbon waste and progress the government's net-zero targets, and reduce the energy costs and overheads for renters.
+The proposal is to improve energy efficiency for all homes around the country, reduce carbon waste and progress the government's net-zero targets, and reduce energy costs and overheads for renters.

 At this stage, the key regulatory changes are as follows:

 Key Takeaways to the suggested Energy Performance Certificate (EPC) requirements:

 - From the 1st of April 2023, it will be illegal to continue to let or rent out a property if it does not have a rating of at least an E.

 - Penalties are based on the property's rateable value and will be between £10,000 - £150,000 per breach.